Resonator reset in circuit QED by optimal control for large open quantum systems: Open GRAPE with Runge-Kutta integration

 Finally, we note that the Runge-Kutta approach presented here is only efficient if we perform a GRAPE-type concurrent update of the controls.
-In the case of a Krotov-type update where only one control is updated at each step of the optimization algorithm~\cite{PhysRevA.84.022305}, the complexity of both the present and the Liouville space approach are expected to be similar.
+In the case of a Krotov-type update where only one control is updated at each step of the optimization algorithm~\cite{PhysRevA.84.022305}, the complexity of the present method and of the approach where the density matrix is represented as a vector are expected to be similar.
 Indeed, the latter approach allows to reuse most of the calculated exponentials between updates.
-Here, we consider a GRAPE-type update where all controls are updated concurrently.
-We note that it has been shown that, while the initial convergence can be slower in some cases for the GRAPE-type concurrent update, the resulting pulse sequences are usually smoother~\cite{Jager2014}.
+Consequently, here we consider a GRAPE-type update where all controls are updated concurrently.